openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

 Log in as root/edison via serial console.

-### If you're using a Windows PC:

-    echo FIXME-thehostname-you-want > /etc/hostname

-    nano /etc/hosts
-        - add the host name you chose to the end of the first line
-        - old: 127.0.0.1	localhost
-        - new: 127.0.0.1	localhost FIXME-thehostname-you-want

-    nano /etc/network/interfaces
-        - Uncomment 'auto wlan0'
-        - Set wpa-ssid to your wifi network name
-        - Set wpa-psk to the password for your wifi network

-    passwd root       # set a secure password passwd edison     # set a secure password

-    sed -i '/^deb http...ubilinux.*$/d' /etc/apt/sources.list    # remove any old ubilinux repositories
-    NOTE: This command will not produce an output

-    reboot      # to set hostname and configure wifi

-### If you're using a Mac:
+Type/edit the following:

+    myedisonhostname=<thehostname-you-want>

+And then paste the following to rename your Edison accordingly:

-    echo FIXME-thehostname-you-want > /etc/hostname
+    echo $myedisonhostname > /etc/hostname

-    vi /etc/hosts
+    sed -i"" "s/localhost$/localhost $myedisonhostname/" hosts

+Run these commands to set secure passwords:

+    passwd root
+    passwd edison

+## Multiple Wifi Networks:

+`vi /etc/network/interfaces`
 Type 'i' to get into INSERT mode
-        - add the host name you chose to the end of the first line
-        - old: 127.0.0.1	localhost
-        - new: 127.0.0.1	localhost FIXME-thehostname-you-want
-    Press Esc and then type ':wq' and press Enter to write the file and quit

-    vi /etc/network/interfaces
-    Type 'i' to get into INSERT mode
     - Uncomment 'auto wlan0'
-        - Set wpa-ssid to your wifi network name
-        - Set wpa-psk to the password for your wifi network Press Esc and then type ':wq' and press Enter to write the file and quit

-    passwd root       # set a secure password passwd edison     # set a secure password

-    sed -i '/^deb http...ubilinux.*$/d' /etc/apt/sources.list    # remove any old ubilinux repositories
-    NOTE: This command will not produce an output

-    reboot      # to set hostname and configure wifi

-## Multiple Wifi Networks:

-If you want to connect to more than one wifi network, then you can instead configure the wpa-supplicant process to connect to multiple access points:

-Edit /etc/network/interfaces to read:
+    - Edit the next two lines to read:
 ```
 auto wlan0
 iface wlan0 inet dhcp
     wpa-conf /etc/wpa_supplicant/wpa_supplicant.conf
 ```
+Press Esc and then type ':wq' and press Enter to write the file and quit

+`vi /etc/wpa_supplicant/wpa_supplicant.conf`
-Edit /etc/wpa_supplicant/wpa_supplicant.conf to add the following to the end, once for each network you want to add:
+Type 'i' to get into INSERT mode and add the following to the end, once for each network you want to add:

 ```
 network={